-2.2 Where the estimated value of a contract exceeds the relevant EU Procurement Directive threshold then the EU tendering requirements set out in the Public Contracts Regulations 2015 (PCR 2015) must be complied with in conjunction with and in addition to these CSOs.
-For the purpose of these CSOs, the EU threshold means the threshold set out within the Public Contract Directive as amended from time to time for public supply contracts, public works contracts and public service contracts awarded by local authorities.
-See Annex A for further details.
+- 2.1 Public procurement in the UK is regulated by the Public Contracts Regulations 2015 (the "PCR 2015"), which derive from the EU Public Contracts Directive 2014 this is retained law.
+Accordingly, the PCR 2015 continue to apply to public procurements in the UK. - 2.2 Where the value of the contract exceeds the relevant EU Procurement Directive threshold then the Council must comply with the EU tendering requirements set out in the PCR 2015. - 2.3 For the purpose of these CSOs, the EU threshold means the threshold set out within the Public Contract Directive as amended from time to time for public supply contracts, public works contracts and public service contracts awarded by local authorities.
+The applicable thresholds can be found in Annex 2.